VUE’s HFR Cameras Undergo Rigorous MIRA Testing

 As part of expanding VUE’s Human Form Recognition (HFR) System into the construction market, VUE undertook comprehensive testing presented by MIRA, following set out test procedures.
 MIRA certification allows the system to be verified in its performance, raising the standard and emphasising its effectiveness in the construction industry which makes it a safer environment to work in.

 To ensure the highest standards of reliability and performance, a comprehensive testing procedure was undertaken.
-The rigorous process included 80 controlled tests across a variety of challenging surfaces such as sand, soil, concrete, tarmac and aluminium trackway, reflecting real life conditions that drivers and fleet operators face daily and enabling the evaluation of the systems performance under various conditions
+The rigorous process included 80 controlled tests across a variety of challenging surfaces such as sand, soil, concrete, tarmac and aluminium trackway, reflecting real life conditions that machine operators and fleet operators face daily and enabling the evaluation of the systems performance under various conditions

 The testing process was invaluable, not only in confirming the HFR system’s strengths but also in providing insights that will help VUE continue refining and improving the technology.
 This project represents a significant milestone for VUE as boundaries are pushed in certifying the products and technology that have aims to create safer working environments and ultimately stopping injuries from occurring and saving lives.